How to Lace your Corset, Madam

 Don't place the knee in the victim's back, not unless you wish to exacerbate any back problem that the wearer might have, and set yourself up for similar problems.

-Unlike the most of the examples here, don't pull the laces away from the eyelets.
+Unlike most of the examples here, don't pull the laces away from the eyelets.
 The friction will overcome your attempts to tighten the laces.
 As S.H.
 Camp and the Jenyns family knew, from their excellent fan-lacing corsets, the tension should be applied along the laces.

 Even the Muppets get it wrong as Ms. Piggy's corset is nearly pulled off her back.
+An investment advert (below) shows the mother pulling the corset off her daughter with the traditional foot in the rump.
+Which all goes to show that investment bankers

-The last word about lacing one's corsets should perhaps come from Spirella who, in 1950 (right) said "Don't", but in 1960 (left - Spirella publicity in June 1960) had forgotten the basic principles and once again we see the knee in action.
+The last word about lacing one's corsets should perhaps come from Spirella who, in 1950 (right) said "Don't", but in 1960 (left - Spirella publicity in June 1960>) had forgotten the basic principles and once again we see the knee in action.

 The solution?